the1lab/1lab/src/Cat/Displayed/Instances/Externalisation.lagda.md

 ```

 The reverse direction also mirrors the family fibration; we use the same
-trick of factorizating the identity morphism.
+trick of factorising the identity morphism.

 ```agda
 cartesian→internal-iso